daarnolducsd/ep5book/docs/04-week4.md

 To do so, let's compare the cost of Mindspark to traditional government-run schools.
 Government-run schools spend about 240 minutes per week on Math and Hindi.
 The cost per pupil is around INR 1500 (US \$22).
 Mindspark spends about 180 minutes per week on Math and Hindi.
 Cost per pupil is around INR 1000 (US \$15).
 Using the estimates from the paper, Mindspark led to more learning in less time than government-run schools, as well as utilizing less financial resources.

-To conclude, using technology to teach-at-the-right Llevel seems like a promising intervention in places in which there is tremendous heterogeneity in baselines levels of understanding.
+To conclude, using technology to teach-at-the-right-level seems like a promising intervention in places in which there is tremendous heterogeneity in baselines levels of understanding.
 But, there is potential for even better educational design!
 Maybe the best intervention would blend Mindspark with standard teaching.
 Giving teachers more information about the level of their students could aid instruction in the classroom.
 This automated aspect of the software could free up teacher time for other activities that also improve student performance.

-## Interactive Exercises
-<iframe src="https://yihui.shinyapps.io/miniUI/" width="672" height="600px" data-external="1"></iframe>